jeffknerr/labMonitoring/README.md

 ### preliminaries

 For our install (updated Summer 2021) we used debian buster on a virtual machine for the zabbix server, running version 5.4 of zabbix.
+Both zabbix and grafana run on the same server.

-Here's the Zabbix System Information panel to show about how many things (hosts, items, etc) we are monitoring:
+Here's the Zabbix System Information panel to show how many things (hosts, items, etc) we are monitoring:

 ![zabbix system info](images/zabbixSysInfo.png)

-For our virtual machine, we are using qemu-kvm, also running on a debian stretch machine.
-The kvm host machine has 64GB of memory and 8 CPU cores, and runs a few other virtual machines for us.
+For our virtual machine, we are using qemu-kvm, also running on a debian buster host server.
+The kvm host server has 64GB of memory and 8 CPU cores, and runs a few other virtual machines for us.

-For the actual zabbix server, our virtual machine has 24GB of memory, 4 virtual CPUs, and 31GB of disk space.
+For the actual zabbix server, our virtual machine has 24GB of memory, 4 virtual CPUs, and 32GB of disk space.
 The memory is probably way over-provisioned.
 We are currently using much less than that (output from `top` command):